 To get back to Cusco after visiting Machu Picchu, you can take the train back to the Ollantaytambo train station, and then take a taxi, shared taxi, or bus ride back to Cusco.
 Please make sure you save yourself enough time as the train ride typically takes a few hours to get from Machu Picchu to the Ollantaytambo train station and then you have at least a few hours to get back to Cusco from there.

-Alternate Routes
+Alternate Inca Trail Routes

-The Classic Inca Trail is an amazing trail, but depending on your goals, your experience level, and what you would like to see, it may not be the best trail for you.
+The Classic Inca Trail is amazing, but depending on your goals, your experience level, and what you would like to see, it may not be the best trail for you.
 If you have already hiked the Inca Trail, or are looking for a different challenge, there are some alternatives to the Inca Trail that you can hike when you visit Machu Picchu.
 To give you some ideas, I have compiled a list of some of the more popular alternative hikes for you to review below.

 The Salcantay Route

 If you are looking for a more challenging route to get to Machu Picchu, then the Salcantay Route is a great option that you can consider.
-This route takes you 15,000 feet (or 4,572 meters) up the 20,500 feet (or 6,248 meters) high Mount Salcantay, which was one of the holiest mountains to the Incas.
+This route takes you 15,000 feet (or 4,572 meters) up the 20,500 feet (or 6,248 meters) high Mount Salcantay, which was one of the holiest mountains of the Incas.
 This is higher than any point you will reach if you take the classic Inca Trail to Machu Picchu.
-From there you will descend down into a cloud forest where you meet up with the ancient Inca Highway that traverses the entire Inca kingdom.
-You will get to see the recently discovered ruins of Llactapata and get to see some amazing views of Machu Picchu as you approach Aguas Calientes, the small town at the base of Machu Picchu.

 Time Required – 5 to 8 Days